wallerli/CSci3601-Itr-4/README.md

 #### To add a loading progress bar for potential longer loading delay

 Currently a rotating loading spinner is displaied when loading the app.
 Showing a loading progress bar on the top of the page can provide users a more intuitive feeling when users access the app.

-#### To test the dialog componsnts more throughly

-For some reasons the current have some diffifulty to find a efficient way to test the dialog functions through Krama and Jasmine.
-Adding these tests can help to maintain the quality of futural development.

-#### To provide e2e tests for different screen sizes

-The current e2e tests only work on wider screens (width >= 1200px).
-Prviding different tests for different screens can help to improve the stabbility of futural development.

 [NGXCookie]: https://www.npmjs.com/package/ngx-cookie-service
 [CHARTjs]: https://www.chartjs.org/